 Even though the contact button is usually at the bottom of a website, place this option also at the top.
 You’ll save your visitors some time on scrolling down.
 It seems like a meaningless detail but can be game-changing for a customer who’s searching for a contact form in a hurry.

 Live chat in the bottom corner of an online store should also be available on every subsite.
 Therefore, customers can reach out to a brand during every step of their journey.

 Build an informative FAQ section to allow your customers to find all of the needed information on their own.
 It will be time-saving and beneficial for everyone.
-Once you’re at it, though, make sure you update your FAQs regularly - especially when you make any changes in your offer, terms and conditions or delivery times.
+Once you’re at it, though, make sure you update your FAQs regularly - especially when you make any changes in your offer, shipping policy, terms and conditions or delivery times.

 Interestingly, a popular FAQ section can also be created and accessed with a bot.
 The market is filled with easy-to-use chatbot platforms so that you don’t need any coding skills to implement your own bot on a website or in Messenger.
 Facebook even provides an automatic response feature natively in the platform.
 This way, customers can receive immediate answers to repetitive questions.

 Offer proactive support